Stories, STEAM & Startups

 We know the Borderplex region, already burdened with the challenges of the digital divide and inequity it created, suffered greatly during the pandemic.
 El Paso, Texas, is one of the highest concentrated Hispanic areas (83%), with approximately (50%) of households still without broadband.
 Compared to large metropolitan areas, access to emerging technology is an area STTE seeks to impact by the foundational design of the Future of Education.

 Advances in technology are radically impacting the education system through innovative platforms that deliver highly-effective experiential and immersive learning.
 While there is an emergence of innovative EdTech companies, there still remains a lack of access to education resources in underserved Latinos communities specifically in small-sized school districts in rural areas which historically have limited resources.

-The STTE Foundation and EduLab Capital Partners will be teaming up to organize a day of STEAM exploration, education celebration, and action creation as it relates to LatinX in education technology.
+The STTE Foundation, EduLab Capital Partners, and CREEED hosted a half-day intersection of STEAM exploration, education celebration, and action creation as it relates to education technology.

-LatinX Edtech Summit will connect leading national EdTech companies, Hispanic student ambassadors, and education leaders of influence to develop sustainable and resilient solutions that generate “Action.”
+LatinX Edtech Summit connects leading national EdTech companies, teachers, and education leaders of influence to develop sustainable and resilient solutions that generate “Action.”

 LatinX EdTech Summit will Impact:

 - Provide rural areas and small to midsize school districts with options for accessibility to cutting edge technologies

 - Attract emerging Edtech leaders to the border region and demonstrate how to better serve the Hispanic markets